AtlasL1/AtlasL1/README.md

 ### Discord Server

-I have a Discord server just for bot developers, whether digital or physical ones.
-Feel free to join: https://discord.gg/pGcEX9G4Yn
+I also have a Discord server just for bot developers, whether digital or physical ones.
+This is the link, if interested: https://discord.gg/pGcEX9G4Yn

 ### Discord User